 Laodicea: Colossians 2:1, 4;13, 15-16; Revelation 1:11; 3:14; Fragments of Papias 18

 After check-out and breakfast, we drive to Hierapolis ancient city.
-We are going to see the largest Necropolis of the ancient times.
-The cemetery dates between 2C BC- 3C AD and has 1200 tombs, 300 epitaphs have been read and published.
-Roman Bath dates 2C AD, the structure was converted in to a church in 6C AD.
-Olive press used for processing olive oil.
-Frontinus Street with its Doric style façade extending 170 m to the Byzantine Gate, dates back to late 4C AD when the city grew they needed a defensive Wall around it.
-The Great Cathedral, dates 6C AD when the city was promoted to metropolis Phyrigia.
-The cathedral has narthex, three ailes and an apse.
+We are going to see the largest Necropolis of ancient times.
+The cemetery dates between 2C BC- 3C AD and has 1200 tombs.
+300 epitaphs have been read and published.
+Roman Bath dates 2C AD, and the structure was converted into a church in 6C AD.
+The olive press is used for processing olive oil.
+Frontinus Street, with its Doric style façade extending 170 m to the Byzantine Gate, dates back to late 4C AD when the city grew; they needed a defensive Wall around it.
+The Great Cathedral dated 6C AD when the city was promoted to the metropolis Phyrigia.
+The cathedral has a narthex, three aisles, and an apse.
 Plutonium, newly discovered as the shrine of Pluto.
-Agora was built in the 2C AD.
-It was one of the largest market place in the ancient world.
-The Martyrium of Philip, the Ephesian bishop Polycrates said that the tomb of apostle Philip and his two daughters could still be seen in Hiearpolis.
-The theater is one of the best well-preserved theatres of the ancient World and had a capacity of 12,000 persons.
-The Antique Pool, also known as Cleopatra’ Pool where you can swim among the ancient ruins in the water.
-After the archeological sightseeing, you are having free time about 1 hour then proceed to the Travertines where you can enjoy with by walking on the white terraces.
+Agora was built in 2C AD.
+It was one of the largest marketplaces in the ancient world.
+In the Martyrium of Philip, the Ephesian bishop Polycrates said that you could still see the tomb of apostle Philip and his two daughters in Hierapolis.
+The theater is one of the best well-preserved theatres of the ancient World and had 12,000 persons.
+The Antique Pool, also known as Cleopatra’s Pool, can swim among the ancient ruins in the water.
+After the archeological sightseeing, you have a free time of about 1 hour, then proceed to the Travertines where you can enjoy walking on the white terraces.
 The water has been coming underground and flowing down to the slopes for centuries.
-We are having lunch at a local restaurant then drive to Laodicea ( city of Zeus), entering from the Syrian Street which have been unearthed in recent years.
-The Agora where standing near by the enterance.
-The theater which was built by the Greeks with 12,000 persons capacity.
-The basilica, built i 6C AD.
-Corinthian Temple which has Roman style columns.
-The remainings of the gate of Ephesus which was dedicated to the Roman Emperor Domitian in the end of 1C AD.
-The stadium, built by the Romans and one of the biggest stadiums with an arena in Anatolia.
+We are having lunch at a local restaurant then driving to Laodicea ( city of Zeus), entering from Syrian Street, which has been unearthed in recent years.
+The Agora was standing nearby the entrance.
+The Greeks built the theater with a 12,000 person capacity.
+The basilica, built-in 6C AD.
+Corinthian Temple, which has Roman-style columns.
+The remains of Ephesus’s gate, which was dedicated to the Roman Emperor Domitian at the end of 1C AD.
+The stadium, built by the Romans and is one of the biggest stadiums with an arena in Anatolia.

 After the Pamukkale and Laodicea Tour sightseeing tour, drive to Kusadasi.

-Note: Breakfast and Dinner at hotel, Lunch at local restaurant.
+Note: Breakfast and Dinner at hotel, Lunch at a local restaurant.

 Ephesus: Acts 18:19-21, 24-26; 19:1-20:1; 20:16-17;1 Corinthians 15:32; 16:8; Ephesians 1:1; 1 Timothy 1:3; 2 Timothy 1:18; 4:12; Revelation 1:11; 2:1-7; Ignatius: Ephesians Introduction; 8.1 11.2; Magnesians 15; Trallians 13.1; Romans 10.1; Philippians 11.2; Smyrnaeans 12.1; Fragment of Papias 6

 After breakfast, we start to Ephesus Tour.
 Our Professional tour guide will be introducing the ancient sites of Ephesus.
 We will drive to Virgin Mary’s House, upon the dream of German nun Anna Katherina Emerich, the Lazarist priests followed the descriptions and the signs then discovered the house 1891 CE.
-According to Catholic belief Mary was taken here by St. John and she spent the rest of her earthly life there.
-After the Virgin Mary’s House we proceed to Ephesus Ancient City, which was the capital city of the Asia Minor during the Roman era.
+According to Catholic belief, Mary was taken here by St. John, and she spent the rest of her earthly life there.
+After the Virgin Mary’s House, we proceed to Ephesus Ancient City, the capital city of Asia Minor during the Roman era.
 According to myth, Ephesus was founded by Greek commander Androculos around 1,000 BCE.
 Moreover, Alexander the Great, Lysimachus, Coressus, Antiochus II either invaded or ruled in this city.
-While the excavations are still going on, you will see the ancient remains such as: State Agora (a marketplace and meeting point), Odeon (Bouleuterion) concert house and council, Town Hall and Artemis Sanctuary, Domitian Square a complex consisting of temple fountain and a bath, Curetes Street collonaded and monumental Street in Ephesus, The Hadrian Temple dedicated to Emperor Hadrian dating to 200 BCE, Latrines the public toilets, Celsus Library proves us that how Ephesians were intellectual and dates back to 200 BCE with the library having had 12,000 scrolls, Forum a commercial center located by the port and finally The Great Theater the largest ancient theater with 25,000 capacity.
-After Ephesus ancient city we drive to lunch and we are visiting to St. John Basilica, The Emperor Justinian (527-565) built the basilica of St John on the site of the saint’s fourth century church and tomb.
-With cruciform plan and six domes extending 110m. long, it was his grandest creation outside Constantinople.
+While the excavations are still going on, you will see the ancient remains such as State Agora (a marketplace and meeting point), Odeon (Bouleuterion) concert house and council, Town Hall and Artemis Sanctuary, Domitian Square, a complex consisting of temple fountain and a bath, Curetes Street colonnaded and monumental Street in Ephesus, The Hadrian Temple dedicated to Emperor Hadrian dating to 200 BCE, Latrines the public toilets, Celsus Library proves us that how Ephesians were intellectual and dates back to 200 BCE with the library having had 12,000 scrolls, Forum a commercial center located by the port and finally The Great Theater the largest ancient theater with 25,000 capacity.
+After Ephesus ancient city, we drive to lunch, and we are visiting St. John Basilica; Emperor Justinian (527-565) built the basilica of St John on the site of the saint’s fourth-century church and tomb.
+With a cruciform plan and six domes extending 110m. long, it was his grandest creation outside Constantinople.
 It conforms to a splendid architectural type first developed under Constantine I in the church of the Holy Apostles in Constantinople.
-Visit to the Temple of Artemis which was one of the seven ancient wonders of the World.
+Visit the Temple of Artemis, which was one of the seven ancient wonders of the World.